arogachev/arogachev.com/_pages/portfolio/2016-2-zernovye-maslichnye-kazakhstan.md

 - It's now possible to emphasize separate news by fixing them at the top of the list as well as marking them as promotional.
 - Templates for convenient use of frequently repeating text parts were added.
-- The feature of news' deactivation was added.
 - "Disqus" comments were connected, necessary settings for correct publication of news on Facebook were implemented.
 - Human readable URLs for categories and news were set up - and linking with id is used for news, so name with slug can be edited at any moment after news' publication.